bensonbundi/ussd-menu-builder-redis/README.md

     3. Poor adaptability (Pagination and dynamic content handling)

 ### 1. State dependency
-On the library [ussd-menu-builder](https://www.npmjs.com/package/ussd-menu-builder), for a state to run all previous state next functions also run.
-This causes problems when trying to resolve issues on an active state down the chain.
+On the library [ussd-menu-builder](https://www.npmjs.com/package/ussd-menu-builder), given ``20 states`` and lets say we are currently on ``state 10`` on the list, any input provided at this state will trigger all previous states to run.
+As the states increase so are the number of hops done to run the current state. if an error occurs in one of the previous states it causes a chain reaction on all upcoming states.

+This is certainly bad design.
+Each state should run independently without bothering others.
+We solve this problem by ensuring any input provided at ``state 10`` only triggers the function that runs on the current state.

 ### 2. Poor menu configuration options
-Menus should be built with multi language support and support for different mobile network operator data formats.
+* Menus should be built with multi language support to cut down development time.
+* Menus should also support different Mobile Network Operators (MNOs) Input types.
+    * Some MNOs support chained inputs (1*2*3) while allow sending of one value at a time.
+    * Some MNOs allow sequential requests while others don't support it

 ### 3. Poor adaptability
 Menus should be adaptable and easy to configure new functionalities such as pagination and dynamic menu content without performing hacks and work arounds